maiertech/website/src/routes/posts/improve-seo-for-your-next-js-site-by-adding-canonical-urls/index.md

 ```

 Search engines will honor this declaration and rank the canonical URL higher
-than any duplicates, unless they come across conflicting declarations of what
+than any duplicates unless they come across conflicting declarations of what the
-the canonical URL of a specific piece of content is.
+canonical URL of a specific piece of content is.

 ## Why would you want duplicate content?